Case study

 Compact search state

-Use occupancy masks, packed moves, and hashing.
+The search uses occupancy masks, packed moves and hashing.

 06